x44yz/unity-terminal/README.md

-This package is for drawing old school ASCII terminals in the unity.
+This package is for drawing old school ASCII terminals in the unity (porting of [Malison](https://github.com/munificent/malison)).
-It is unity porting of [Malison](https://github.com/munificent/malison)

 ![Preivew](./Samples~/Preview.png)